onzfonz/comp227/src/content/7/en/part7c.md

 Many UI frameworks have React-friendly versions where the framework's "components" have been transformed into React components.
 There are a few different React versions of Bootstrap like [reactstrap](http://reactstrap.github.io/) and [react-bootstrap](https://react-bootstrap.github.io/).

-Next, we will take a closer look at two UI frameworks, Bootstrap and [MaterialUI](https://mui.com/).
+To start off, we will examine two UI frameworks, Bootstrap and [MaterialUI](https://mui.com/).
 We will use both frameworks to add similar styles to the application we made in the [React-router](/part7/react_router) section of the course material.

 ### React Bootstrap